Pramilashanmugam/Restaurant/README.md

 </details>
 <details>
 <summary>Bugs during Development</summary>

+Problem: Tried to use sticky-top class on navbar but on midway it stops working on menu page on mobile.

+Solution: Removed sticky-top class as suggested by my mentor.

 Problem: Phone field was not accepting all combination of number, since it was an integer field.